West Moors Community Speedwatch

 Excessive speed through neighbourhoods is one of the most common issues raised within the community.

-In November 2023, a new Speed Indicator Device (SID) was installed, on one of the main roads in West Moors.
-It is relocated every 6 weeks in order to cover various areas of concern.
+A Speed Indicator Device (SID) is relocated every 6 weeks in order to cover the key areas of concern in West Moors.

 The SID does not take pictures of the traffic, therefore, does not record any personal data.
 They monitor the speed of approaching traffic and flash up the speed of the vehicle and a warning to "slow down".
 This is a very helpful reminder, which we hope will combat the speeding issue in West Moors.